8.2.1.1. Minimal socket implementation

 • Does not validate input parameters.

-• Implements minimal error handling.
+• Performs minimal error handling.
 The return values of several POSIX functions are not checked, including:

 • fcntl